logiqai/docs/logiq-server/logiq-paas-community-edition.md

   syslog.key: {{ .Files.Get "certs/syslog.key.b64" }}
 ```

 Once you've filled out this template, be sure to save the secrets file and name it appropriately, such as `logiq-certs.yaml`.
-You can now install the LOGIQ Helm chart, along with the certificates using the following command.
+You can now install the Apica Ascent Helm chart, along with the certificates using the following command.

 ```text
 helm install logiq --namespace logiq --set global.domain=logiq.my-domain.com \